 Attend a trunk or treat event.

 An organized event usually held in a school or church parking lot, trunk or treat events allow costumed children to collect candy through a parking lot as they stop at cars decorated for Halloween.
 Some places are even hosting drive-through events.
-Find a trunk or treat event near you.

 Set up a trick or treat driveway table.